How to Choose the Right 3PL Company | Cahoot

 The thrill of growing your own ecommerce business can quickly give way to backaches as you personally store and fulfill tens or hundreds of orders per day.
 And that’s not even mentioning the garage-full of inventory that you can hardly navigate!

 On the other end of the spectrum, large businesses can also easily see their logistics overwhelmed by growth.
-They may need additional warehouse space, new fulfillment capabilities, or a better footprint across the country to reduce final mile shipping distances.
+They may need additional warehouse space, or find it challenging to expand their own warehouse, new fulfillment capabilities, or a better footprint across the country to reduce final mile shipping distances.

 Both of these types of sellers need the same thing: a third-party logistics (3PL) partner.